 Vandalism, Arson, Criminal Damaging And Criminal Mischief

-If you need help fighting a charge of Arson, Vandalism, Criminal Damaging, or other allegations of damaging property, talk to one of our defense attorneys in Columbus for a free initial consultation.
+If you need help fighting a charge of Arson, Vandalism, Criminal Damaging, or other allegations of damaging property, call a criminal lawyer in Columbus for a free initial consultation.
 Over the years, we’ve successfully helped residents in the area after an arrest.
 See more details on criminal charges below.

 Crimes Against Property